tendermint/fundraising/docs/How-To/cli/README.md

 ### CreateFixedPriceAuction

-This command is one way for an auctioneer to create an auction to raise funds for their project.
-It is the most basic and simple type of an auction that has first come first served characteristic.
-When an auctioneer creates a fixed price auction type, they must determine the fixed starting price.
-It is proportional to the paying coin denom that they want to get funded for.
-Once it is created, bidders start to bid with the same starting price and amount of coin.
-See the [spec](https://github.com/tendermint/fundraising/blob/main/x/fundraising/spec/01_concepts.md#auction-types) for a detailed information about the fixed price auction type.
+This command provides an opportunity for an auctioneer to create an auction to raise funds for their project.
+It is the most basic and simple type of an auction that has first come first served basis.
+When an auctioneer creates a fixed price auction, they must determine the fixed starting price.
+It is proportional to the paying coin denom.
+To give you an example, an auctioneer sells X coin and plans to receive Y coin for the auction.
+The price of X coin is determined by the proportion of Y coin.
+Let's assume that the price of Y coin is currently $30 and the auctioneer wants to sell their X coin for $15, then they must provide 0.5 as the fixed start price.
+Once the auction is successfully created, bidders can now start to bid.
+The bidders must provide the same starting price when they bid.
+See the [spec](https://github.com/tendermint/fundraising/blob/main/x/fundraising/spec/01_concepts.md#auction-types) for a detailed and technical information about the fixed price auction type.

 JSON example: